-Blue Green Corridor Grantham encompasses the ten projects that will be implemented in Grantham, from Dysart Park to Queen Elizabeth Park, with one project at National Trust’s Belton House.
-These ten projects will improve the river habitat and corridor of the River Witham and will involve enhancing the current habitat, creating new habitat, and improving access to the river.
+Blue Green Corridor Grantham encompasses the ten projects that have been successfully implemented in Grantham, from Dysart Park to Queen Elizabeth Park, with one project at National Trust’s Belton House.
+These ten projects have improved the river habitat and corridor of the River Witham and involved enhancing the current habitat, creating new habitat, and improving access to the river.

 Why the River Witham?

 Pre-project - a straightened section of the River Witham, confined by a hard bank, at Stonebridge Close, Grantham.

 The River Witham is one of our largest watercourses in Lincolnshire, flowing from South Witham down to Boston.
 Historically it was modified for drainage, flood defence, milling, and irrigation, which led to straightening, hard sides and extensive deepening through dredging.
 We will be addressing some of these issues in our works through Grantham.

 This has led to the channel becoming very uniform except for a few in-channel features, which provide a small amount of the variation needed to support the diverse range of species that would naturally.

 As the Upper River Witham is overall in need of improvement, there have been various habitat improvement projects implemented along its course.